Shakers: Music

-The Shakers composed thousands of songs, and also created many dances; both were an important part of the Shaker worship services.
-In Shaker society, a spiritual "gift" could also be a musical revelation, and they considered it important to record musical inspirations as they occurred.
+The Shakers composed thousands of songs and also created many dances; both were an important part of the Shaker worship services.
+In Shaker society, a spiritual "gift" could be a musical revelation, and they considered it important to record musical inspirations as they occurred.

 Scribes, many of whom had no formal musical training, used a form of music notation called the letteral system.
 This method used letters of the alphabet, often not positioned on a staff, along with a simple notation of conventional rhythmic values, and has a curious, and coincidental, similarity to some ancient Greek music notation.

 Many of the lyrics to Shaker tunes consist of syllables and words from unknown tongues, the musical equivalent of glossolalia.
 It has been surmised that many of them were imitated from the sounds of Native American languages, as well as from the songs of African slaves, especially in the southernmost of the Shaker communities, but in fact the melodic material is derived from European scales and modes.

 Most early Shaker music is monodic, that is to say, composed of a single melodic line with no harmonization.
-The tunes and scales recall the folksongs of the British Isles, but since the music was written down and carefully preserved, it is "art" music of a special kind rather than folklore.
+The tunes and scales recall the folk songs of the British Isles, but since the music was written down and carefully preserved, it is "art" music of a special kind rather than folklore.
 Many melodies are of extraordinary grace and beauty, and the Shaker song repertoire, though still relatively little known, is an important part of the American cultural heritage and of world religious music in general.

 Shakers' earliest hymns were shared by word of mouth and letters circulated among their villages.
-Many Believers wrote out the lyrics in their own manuscript hymnals.
+Many believers wrote out the lyrics in their own manuscript hymnals.
 In 1813, they published Millennial Praises, a hymnal containing only lyrics.

 After the Civil War, the Shakers published hymnbooks with both lyrics and music in conventional four-part harmonies.
 These works are less strikingly original than the earlier, monodic repertoire.
 The songs, hymns, and anthems were sung by the Shakers usually at the beginning of their Sunday worship.
 Their last hymnbook was published in 1908 at Canterbury, New Hampshire.